cournape/Bento/doc/source/faq.rst

 ==========================

-Because scientific code depends so much on compiled languages (C and Fortran), the scipy community had to significantly extend the distutils extensions.
+Because scientific code depends so much on compiled languages (C and Fortran), the scipy community had to significantly extend distutils.
 It was found to be more and more difficult to maintain, and the source of numerous user complaints.
-In the last decade, several attemps of refactoring distutils have been made, but none succeeded.
+In the last decade, several attemps of refactoring distutils and our extensions have been made, but none succeeded.

 Bento is born out of this experience.
-We believe that current solutions based on distutils suffer a lot of NIH, and ignore lessons learned in packaging in most other systems.
+We also believe that current solutions based on distutils suffer a lot of NIH, and ignore lessons learned in packaging in most other systems.
 Bento aims at shamelessly copy what works in other systems (CPAN, CRAN, JSAN, HackageDB).

 What are the goals of bento ?
 =============================